Zediwan/PyEvoSim/README.md

 - Animals consuming food and utilizing energy to survive.
 - Reproduction based on accumulated energy.
 - DNA system defining various aspects of an animal (work in progress).
+- Organism Database to filter and query (work in progress)
 - Visualization of gene distribution in the simulation (work in progress).
 - User-friendly GUI for simulation settings adjustment (work in progress).
-- Infinite world (work in progress).

 ## Contributing